Lightninghkm/CCured_NesCheck_LLVM10.0/README.md

 # NesCheck on LLVM 10.0.0
-For information of NesCheck, see the paper in [AsiaCCS 2017](https://hexhive.epfl.ch/publications/files/17AsiaCCS2.pdf)
+For information of NesCheck, see the paper in [AsiaCCS 2017](https://hexhive.epfl.ch/publications/files/17AsiaCCS2.pdf).
+Here is the originl NesCheck [Repo](https://github.com/HexHive/nesCheck).

 To put is simple, NesCheck analyzes and classifies pointers in terms of memory safety related operations (e.g., pointer arithmetic, type cast), the classification scheme is similar to [CCured](https://people.eecs.berkeley.edu/~necula/Papers/ccured_popl02.pdf).